-Baccalaureate degree holders from Eastern Connecticut State University or another regionally accredited college or university wishing to earn a second baccalaureate must complete all requirements for the additional degree.
-A minimum 30 -credit residency, subsequent to the award of the first baccalaureate degree, with at least 15 credits of the major completed at East ern, is required.
+Baccalaureate degree holders from a regionally accredited college or university wishing to earn a second baccalaureate from Eastern Connecticut State University must meet the minimum 30-credit residency requirement and all requirements for the major, with at least 15 credits of the major completed at Eastern.
+Inquiries regarding a second baccalaureate should be directed to the Office of Admissions.